-Is your shirt brand working hard to earn your business, or taking you for granted?
+Is your dress shirt brand working hard to earn your business, or taking you for granted?
 Most guys know only one brand that fits them well.
 When they decide it's time to buy, they're at the mercy of whatever that brand has to offer.
 They completely miss out on alternatives that look better, fit better, and deliver better value.
 Here's the good news: you're about to learn how to get some healthy competition going on in your wardrobe.

 When I ask men how they feel about shopping, over 80% say,"I hate it!"
 Their #1 complaint is the process of finding things that fit.
 They know that good fit is important: poor fit can be uncomfortable and makes a bad impression as well.
 While they prefer to shop online, they don't want to deal with returns so they end up shopping the old-fashioned way.
 Most men grit their teeth and waste hours traveling to brick & mortar stores to try things on.

 I interviewed a recent college grad named Mike, who had to buy dress shirts for his new job at a consulting firm.
 He went to a department store and got some help learning that he needed 15.5" collar and 33" sleeve.
 He was familiar with a top brand the store featured, so he started trying on their Classic model.
 This was way too baggy, so he tried on Slim.
 This was better, but it made him curious to try the Extra Slim.
 This ended up being uncomfortably tight, so he decided on Slim.
 Here's a map of the territory he just explored: